 Key Highlights

-• If you decide to pay your premium in installments, the insurance company will require you to pay at least one month’s premium as a deposit or down payment.
+• Insurance companies will require you to pay at least one month’s premium as a down payment.

-• You cannot get car insurance without paying the deposit/down payment.
-Either you pay a one-month installment in advance or pay for the entire year; still, you will have to pay the down payment.
+• You cannot get car insurance without paying a down payment.
+This means you pay your first monthly installment or you can pay the entire annual premium.

 author-img